-Introduction 3
+Introduction

-School profile 3
+School profile

-Roles and responsibilities 4
+Roles and responsibilities4

-The governing body 4
+The governing body4

-The headteacher and senior leadership team 4
+The headteacher and senior leadership team4

-Staff 5

-Students 5
+Staff5

+Students5

-Parents, carers, and visitors 5
+Parents, carers, and visitors5

-Key groups at risk 6
+Key groups at risk6

-Promoting equality and social awareness in school and within the local community 6
+Promoting equality and social awareness in school and within the local community

-Community cohesion 6
+Community cohesion6

-Inclusion 6
+Inclusion

-Student voice 6
+Student voice

-Recruitment 7

-Staff 7
+Recruitment7

+Staff7

+Behaviour, exclusions and attendance8

-Behaviour, exclusions and attendance 8
+Behaviour, exclusions and attendance

-The curriculum 8
+The curriculum

-Technology and learning provision 8

-Working to develop pedagogy and programmes of study 8

-The careers programme 8

-Monitoring and review 9
+The curriculum 8 Technology and learning provision 8 Working to develop pedagogy and programmes of study.
+8 The careers programme.
+8 Monitoring and review 9 Outcomes 9 Equality impact assessments 10 Reporting on our progress 10 Accessibility Plan 11

-Outcomes 9

-Equality impact assessments 10

-Reporting on our progress 10

-Accessibility Plan 11

-Aims of the Accessibility Plan 11

-The accessibility audit 12

-Action Plan - Access to Curriculum 13

-Access to the Physical Environment - action plan 15

-Access to Information - action plan 16
+The curriculum 8 Technology and learning provision 8 Working to develop pedagogy and programmes of study.
+8 The careers programme.
+8 Monitoring and review 9 Outcomes 9 Equality impact assessments 10 Reporting on our progress 10 Accessibility Plan 11 Aims of the Accessibility Plan 11

+The curriculum 8 Technology and learning provision 8 Working to develop pedagogy and programmes of study.
+8 The careers programme.
+8 Monitoring and review 9 Outcomes.
+9 Equality impact assessments 10 Reporting on our progress 10 Accessibility Plan 11 Aims of the Accessibility Plan 11 The accessibility audit 12